bymayo/craft-points/README.md

 - Leaderboard
 - More Widgets - Leaderboard Widget, Events Widget
 - Delay - Set a delay multiple points can be assigned to a user
+- Hook to create events after entries are created

 ## Credits